No, you tell them I'll talk to them when I'm good and ready.

 Yeah, the Cuba Libra.

-As we were leaving, we were pulling out all the cables.
+When we left, as we were leaving, we were pulling out all the cables.

 Our TV compound was right down the street from the hotel.

-As we left, we had to go into this room, and in this room there were dishes that were piled there that must have been there for years, covered with cockroaches.
+As we left, we had to go into this room, and in this room, there were dishes that were piled there that must have been there for years, covered with cockroaches.

-Uh you you said this was in 1991, did you say?
+You said this was in 1991, did you say?

-It wasn't very popular.
+1991, yeah, it wasn't very popular.

-It didn't really get it.
+It didn't really get to the point.

 Did they show any of this that you saw?

-Uh no, it was basically sports coaches.
+No, it was basically sports coach.

 That's what half the Olympics is.

-It really didn't make much air in the U.S. Oh, okay.
+It really didn't make much air in the U.S.

 Well, the South American countries already know the truth.

-I I'm I'm amazed that there are people still stunned by it.
+I'm amazed that people are still stunned by it when they hear that.

-I appreciate the uh the call out there, Tom.
+I appreciate the call out there, Tom.

 Poplar Grove, Illinois.

-Uh oh, this sounds like a deadline.
+Uh-oh, this sounds like a deadline.

 Oh, there you are.